 10. Krauma, is the newest natural geothermal spa in Iceland

 This brand new spa is fed by Deildartunguhver inBorgarfjordur, the largest hot spring in Europe.
-It is situated on an old family farm, views over the valley and the mountains are totally magical.
+It is situated on an old family farm, and views over the valley and the mountains are totally magical.
 You really will benefit from the full power of nature.
 Hot baths, a cold plunge pool and a meditation room with soft music and a wood-burning stove in the middle.
 Organic Icelandic shampoo, conditioner and body lotion are provided.
 Krauma is definitely worth visiting!

 I’m not saying that it is bad to visit Iceland’s natural hot springs.
 Go ahead, discover these hidden treasures!
 But I do think there are some places that are equally incredible and interesting which are easier and more comfortable to visit.
 Going to these pools also ensures no unintended harm will come to nature.
 Unlike the hidden pools, these have been built for you to have boundless fun.